Letter Highlights Growing Disconnect Among Council - Calexico Chronicle

 After the letter was read, the room fell silent, with neither Ureña or Romo defending themselves, and none of the other council members — Mayor Rosie Fernandez and council members Javier Moreno and Camilo Garcia, all of whom were named and addressed in the letter — offering any rebuttal.

-The letter can be heard on the corresponding recorded council meeting video on the city’s website and Facebook page and can be read in its entirety on this newspaper’s website.
+The letter can be heard on the corresponding recorded council meeting video on the city’s website and Facebook page and can be read in its entirety here.

 On Friday, Feb.
 19, a veteran city employee who asked not to be named contacted the Calexico Chronicle to share the letter and explain why they and 11 other employees with “nearly 300 years together” of cumulative city employment decided to write the missive.